-1. Wipe your hearing aids with the cloth
+1. Wipe your hearing aids with the cloth.

-Swipe the small brush across the microphones.
+2. Swipe the small brush across the microphones.
 If your receiver has a microphone, remember to brush that as well.

 - Never try to put the bristles of the small brush or the cleaning wire into the microphone inlets.
-This can damage your hearing aids. - Do not use water to clean your receiver wires or domes - Use a soft, dry cloth to wipe your earmolds clean
+This can damage your hearing aids. - Do not use water to clean your receiver wires and domes or earmolds. - Use a soft, dry cloth to wipe your receivers and domes or earmolds clean.